You can visit our YouTube channel to find some of our virtual field trips and other educational videos.

-We'd like to come to YOUR classroom!
+We'd like to come to YOUR virtual classroom!
 Here's a few topics we cover:

-Let us know if you would like to schedule an educational demonstration by emailing us at
+Let us know if you would like to schedule a virtual field trip by emailing us the program you're interested in and a few dates/times that work for your class.
+Email us at email@example.com

 We purchased our Stormwater Model through a donation from MIS Cares.
 Thanks to Michigan International Speedway for their continued support!